 After graduating with various distinctions (mostly good) at Waverly-Shell Rock, Nick became a student at the University of Iowa, College of Engineering.
 While at University, Nick worked continuously at the Old Capital Museum as a docent and the Iowa Driving Simulator as a researcher.
 Nick volunteered for the Student Alumni Association, Campus Planning Committee, Institute of Industrial Engineers, and Hawkeye Engineer.
 In 1998, Nick began an internship for John Deere in Moline as a process engineer before graduating with engineering honors.

 After college, accepted full employment from John Deere and purchased his first home in Rock Island.
 While at John Deere, Nick assisted in the development of advanced manufacturing technologies spending time in the US, Canada, Germany, France, Finland, and Mexico.
 Nick continued his education with Flow Vision and JCIT Demand Flow Technology Institute certificates.
 While in Rock Island, Nick volunteered with the Keystone Neighborhood, the Rock Island Parkway and Intra-city Bicycle Study Task Force, and Rock Island Preservation Commission.
 He was a Community Leadership College Graduate and recipient of the Rock Island's Volunteer and Activism Award.

 In 2004, Nick took a sabbatical from John Deere for courtship and adventure travel.
 He traveled Central America for several months and was married in Honduras.
-Following this adventure, Nick made a conscious decision to relocate close to family in the Cedar Valley and began work for CPM/Roskamp of Waterloo as Business Development Manager.
-In this role, Nick leads merger and acquisition activities and business process improvement.
+Following this adventure, Nick made a conscious decision to relocate close to family in the Cedar Valley and began work for CPM/Roskamp of Waterloo as Corporate Development Director.
+In this role, Nick leads merger and acquisition activities and corporate strategy.
 He facilitates diverse groups to support customers and the end-goals of the business.
 Much of his time is devoted to gathering information, disseminating, developing action plans, and execution.

 With his move to Cedar Falls, Nick became closer to his roots and family.
 He is closer to his parents of Waverly, and his grandparents' spirit lives on in Cedar Falls.
 He is blessed to share community life with his twin brother, Jon Taiber and family, also of Cedar Falls.
 And now, his sons, Julian (1/15/2006) and Roman (9/6/2007) Taiber are growing their own roots in the Cedar Valley.